PsyTeachR/reprores-v2/inst/book/02-repro.md

 # Reproducible Workflows {#repro}

 <img src="images/memes/repro_reports.jpg" class="meme right"
-     alt="Top left: young spongebob; top right: Using Base R for your analysis and copy pasting yur results into tables in Word; middle left: older angry spongebob in workout clothes; middle right: learning how to use dplyr visualize data with ggplot2 and report your analysis in rmarkdown documents; bottom left: muscular spongebob shirtless in a boxing ring; bottom right: wielding the entire might of the tidyverse (with 50 hex stickers)">
+     alt="Top left: young spongebob; top right: Using Base R for your analysis and copy pasting yur results into tables in Word; middle left: older angry spongebob in workout clothes; middle right: learning how to use dplyr visualize data with ggplot2 and report your analysis in rmarkdown documents; bottom left: muscular spongebob shirtless in a boxing ring; bottom right: wielding the entire might of the tidyverse (with 50 hex stickers)" />

 ## Learning Objectives {#ilo-repro}